nih-cfde/organization/infrastructure/OnboardingWorkflow.md

    - (You can also reach those pages by going to [Google Groups](https://groups.google.com/forum/#!myforums), choosing 'Manage members' for the appropriate group, and then clicking 'Direct add members' on the left side of the screen.)
    - Enter the email address of the person you want to onboard.
 If you have more than one to add to a given group, you can add multiple, comma-seperated, email addresses
    - Ensure that the welcome message box is filled correctly (see below), then click `Add` at the top of the screen
    - As soon as you've added them to the Google Group, you should add them to the Welcome list on the Announcements list.
-Go to https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements
+Go to [the issues for the announcements repo](https://github.com/nih-cfde/announcements/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+Announcements)
    - Click on the issue called "Weekly Announcements"
    - Scroll to the bottom of the page to the text box.
    - Make the first line say `# Welcome`